dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 <!--DHIS2-SECTION-ID:webapi_data_store-->

 Using the *dataStore* resource, developers can store arbitrary data for their apps.
-Access to a datastore's namespace is limited to the user's access to the corresponding app, if the app has reserved the namespace.
+Access to a datastore's key is based on its sharing settings.
+By default all keys created are publicly accessible (read and write).
+Additionally,  access to a datastore's namespace is limited to the user's access to the corresponding app, if the app has reserved the namespace.
 For example a user with access to the "sampleApp" application will also be able to use the sampleApp namespace in the datastore.
 If a namespace is not reserved, no specific access is required to use it.